mrcrnkovich/jinja-templates/README.md

-# Jinja Wrapper to compile documents
+# HTML/PDF Report Generator

 ## About

-This Jinja wrapper designed to compile static reports, documents, or even be used as a static HTML generator.
+This a HTML/PDF report generator written in Python.
+By utilizing Jinja2 templates, it is easy to compile static reports, documents, or even be used as a static HTML generator.
 It was originally conceived as a way to generate PDF reports from command line script by using HTML for the template.

 Report layouts are basic HTML, CSS, and Javascript.
-The report configurations are setup in a YAML configuration file.
-In the YAML file you define the end-points where data should be retrieved.
+The report configurations, including data sources, are setup in a YAML configuration file.

+Currently, you can choose multiple data sources in the configuration, from SQLite, Text, and API endpoints.

+This project aims to fill the gap for easy to use report generators, that can fit easily into any current workflow.
+Since it's a command line program, it can be incorporated into a Airflow routine, to be run after a batch data load.

+## Usage

 ## Options

-`--print-to-pdf: Prints the report to output/[report-name].pdf` This is dependent on wkhtmltopdf being installed on your system `--stdin: read data from standard in.
+`--print-to-pdf: Prints the report to output/[report-name].pdf` This is dependent on wkhtmltopdf being installed on your system
+ --to-file: Prints results to file at output/[report-name]
+ --stdout: Prints results to standard out.
+This is the default.
+`--stdin: read data from standard in.
 Used with --template` `--template: define a template to be used, do not look in the config.yml file`

-## Usage

 ### Default Templates
 There are three default templates included